apache/spark/docs/monitoring.md

   </tr>
   <tr>
     <td>executorRunTime</td>
-    <td>Time the executor spent running this task.
+    <td>Elapsed time the executor spent running this task.
 This includes time fetching shuffle data.
     The value is expressed in milliseconds.</td>
   </tr>
   <tr>
-    <td>executorCpuTime
+    <td>executorCpuTime</td>
-    <td>CPU Time the executor spent running this task.
+    <td>CPU time the executor spent running this task.
 This includes time fetching shuffle data.
-    The value is expressed in nanoseconds.
+    The value is expressed in nanoseconds.</td>
   </tr>
   <tr>
     <td>executorDeserializeTime</td>
-    <td>Time taken on the executor to deserialize this task.
+    <td>Elapsed time spent to deserialize this task.
 The value is expressed in milliseconds.</td>
   </tr>
   <tr>
     <td>executorDeserializeCpuTime</td>
-    <td>CPU Time taken on the executor to deserialize this task.
+    <td>CPU time taken on the executor to deserialize this task.
+The value is expressed
-     The value is expressed in nanoseconds.</td>
+    in nanoseconds.</td>
   </tr>
   <tr>
     <td>resultSize</td>